Search dashboard

 Conversion rate from searches chart

-The Conversion rate from searches chart displays the number of transactions that was attributed to Coveo-powered searches over the total number of sessions, within the chosen filters.
+The Conversion rate from searches chart displays the number of transactions that were attributed to Coveo-powered searches (coming from the search bar) over the total number of sessions, within the chosen filters.

 The line graph delineates the variance of the rate over a specific period of time.